libuv/leps/006-immediate-close.md

 without a callback so the application would need the ability to set it after caling `uv_close`.

-Note that if immediate close is successful, callbacks of outstanding requests are *not* called.
-Since the application has closed the handle it is clearly not interested in their outcome.
-Also, calling those callbacks directly from `uv_close` is hazardous as the application may not be expecting that.
-However note that for the handle types for which immediate close support is proposed (in the next section), there are no requests that could be canceled anyway.

 A third option would be to add a new function such as `uv_close_now` which would be equivalent to calling `uv_close` with null callback as in the first proposal, and to not modify the behavior of `uv_close`.

+A question may arise about whether and when callbacks of outstanding requests (such as `uv_connect_t` and `uv_write_t`) would be called in case that immediate close is successful.
+Two approaches are possible:
+- These callbacks are called with `UV_ECANCELED` status from within `uv_close`.
+  The advantage of this is that is preserves the existing guarantes that the callback of a request is eventually invoked.
+- These callbacks are not called.
+The advantage of this is that this is a simpler and safer design.
+Because applications may not be expecting a callback from `uv_close` and may possibly need special cases in the callback implementations.

+**However**, for the handle types for which immediate close support is proposed (in the next section), there are no requests that could be canceled anyway.
+So if the implementation of immediate close is initially limited to these handle types, no decision is yet needed concerning this.

 ## Implementation